 The pattern?
 These people weren't missing information.
 They knew what to do.
 They just needed someone to help them actually do it consistently.

-The Honest Truth: What Coaching Can't Do
+The Honest Truth: What a Debt Coach Can't Do

 Let's be clear about what coaching is NOT: